G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Existence of -Cluster Tilting Objects in

 \subsection{Finite Cohen-Macaulay Type}

 Recall that we say that $R$ has finite Cohen-Macaulay type (or \textit{finite type} for short) when $R$ has only finitely many indecomposable maximal Cohen-Macaulay modules.
 Now the only $1$-cluster tilting subcategory of $\mcm R$ is $\mcm R$ itself.
 Thus the existence of a $1$-cluster tilting object for $\mcm R$ is equivalent to $R$ having finite type.
 In particular, when $R$ has finite type, $\mcm R$ has an additive generator $M$.
 For practical and computational purposes, when $R$ has finite type, we will often work with the $R$-module $M = M_0\ds M_1\ds\cdots\ds M_t$, with $M_0 = R$ and $M_1,\ldots, M_t$ the pairwise non-isomorphic and non-free indecomposable maximal Cohen-Macaulay $R$-modules.
-Moreover, (\cite{G}, Theorem 2.1) shows that $\End_R(M)^{\text{op}}$ has finite global dimension, hence Theorem \ref{thmg1} is applicable in this situation.
+Moreover, (\cite{G}, Theorem 6) shows that $\End_R(M)^{\text{op}}$ has finite global dimension, hence Theorem \ref{thmg1} is applicable in this situation.
+In fact, in this case, if the Auslander-Reiten homomorphism $\Upsilon: \ints^{\ds t} \ra \ints^{\ds (t+1)}$ is injective, Theorem \ref{thmg1} is just (\cite{H}, Theorem 2.12), the result which inspired Theorem \ref{thmg1}.